timbuendert/DS405_DLforNLP-Tuebingen/README.md

-# DS405_DLforNLP-Tuebingen
+# DS405 Practical Deep Learning for Language Processing
- Code associated with the course "Practical DL for Language Processing"
+This repository containts the code associated with the assignments of the course "Practical Deep Learning for Language Processing".
+Amongst others, topics include word vectors, (pre-trained) word embeddings, (bi-)directional RNNs includings LSTMs and GRUs, (S)BERT, Question Answering models and the Transformer architecure with its decoder and encoder part.
+The corresponding practical exercises were implemented using PyTorch and Jupyter Notebooks.